-I’m driving north alone to see an old friend.
-Stopping at a beach, I’ve forgotten to lock my car.
-Even while shirking obligations it’s hard to have your shit together.
+I was driving north to see an old friend.
+I stopped at a beach.
+I’d forgotten to lock my car.

-My only scarf is a woolen white with stark navy stripes.
-As with any cherished object it’s an artifact of personal archaeology.
+I thought about, of all things, my scarf, a woolen white one with stark navy stripes, an artifact of my personal archaeology.
 Worn along the edges, perhaps from dragging across rough terrain.
 Bits of sand, burrs.
 Never washed.
-No stains or noticeable odor.

 Not just the beauty but the brutality of it:

-the seagulls prowling above (nothing will escape their sight),
+The seagulls prowling above (nothing escapes their sight)

 Sleeping on remote roads makes you aware of fear.
 It’s not abstract, like it is in the city.
 In my mind I saw a black bear roaming.